Compare term deposit rates in New Zealand

 How do I pick the best term deposit?

-The best term deposit is likely going to have the highest interest rate for the term you want to invest (i.e. three months or two years) from the most stable bank.
+The best term deposit will likely have the highest interest rate for the term you want to invest (i.e. three months or two years) from the most stable bank.
 You’ll also need to meet the minimum deposit threshold, which can be $1,000, $2,000 or as high as $100,000.
 Other considerations include:

 How can I check the balance?